t0nylombardi/twitterbot/readme.md

 Run the script from within the folder.

-   	-> ruby twitterbot.rb tweets.txt keyword1 keyword2 keyword3 keyword4
+   	-> ruby init.rb tweets.txt keyword1 keyword2 keyword3 keyword4

 You can add all the keywords you want.
 Keywords must be oneword phrases: